alfar0x/aptos-quest-4/README.md

 ## What the Script Does
 Script will make [aptos quest 4](https://galxe.com/aptos/campaign/GCm4Ct4fp8) transactions:
-1. Buy USDC if balance is 0
+1. Buy USDC on liquidswap if balance is 0
 1. Supply USDC on https://vibrantx.finance/?product=Leveraged
 1. Purchase CELL on https://app.cellana.finance/swap
 1. Lock CELL on https://app.cellana.finance/lock